metal3-io/metal3-docs/design/how-ironic-works.md

 ## What connectivity is required?

+Access to the BMC can be via a routed IP network, however this may be less desirable than having it on the same L2 network as Ironic from a security standpoint.

+When virtual media is used, the BMC needs to be on a network that allows it to reach the host serving the virtual media image.

-To boot the discovery and deployment image on the baremetal hardware:
+To boot the discovery and deployment image on the node, it will need access to the ironic host using:

-* DHCP
+* DHCP (for IP assignment and PXE instructions)
 * TFTP (if iPXE is not natively supported by the network interfaces.)
 * HTTP in order to download kernel/ramdisk images via HTTP over a TCP connection.

-In most cases, connections would be to the host upon which ironic is executing.
-Advanced and variant configurations are possible, but are out of scope for this document.
+Connections from the ramdisk are to the host upon which ironic is executing.

 The discovery and deployment ramdisk image needs to be able to:

-* DHCP
+* DHCP (via the ironic host, for IP assignment and PXE instructions)
-* Resolve DNS
+* Resolve DNS (FIXME - also via the ironic host?)
 * Connect to the ironic inspector API endpoint, which operates on port 5050/TCP by default.
 * Connect to the ironic API endpoint, which operates on port 6385/TCP by default.
-* The ramdisk will need to be able to reach an HTTP(s) endpoint in order to download the image files for deployment.
+* The ramdisk needs to be able to reach an external HTTP(s) endpoint in order to download the image files for deployment.
 * Be accessible on port 9999/TCP.
 This is used by ironic to issue commands to the running ramdisk.